The Class (TV series): Cancellation

 On May 11, 2007, Zap2It reported that The Class had been canceled, with rumors it was to be replaced by The New Adventures of Old Christine.
 On May 15, 2007, Variety reported that The Class would not return for a second season.
 On May 16, 2007, The Class was officially canceled at the CBS Upfront presentation, and replaced with The Big Bang Theory.
 On May 17, 2007, Jesse Tyler Ferguson posted a message on his MySpace page relating to the cancellation, as did Sam Harris, explaining that the fate of The Class was undecided until the last minute.

 Shortly after the cancellation, fans of the show launched a campaign to try to save The Class.
 The campaign proved to be unsuccessful.
 The campaign consisted of sending erasers, because of their connection to a school and education, and sending in printed off Moroccan Chicken recipes because of a memorable episode of The Class which saw Lina cooking Moroccan Chicken for Kat, Ethan, Benjamin, Palmer, Richie, Kyle, Duncan, and Nicole.

 Episodes

-Every episode was directed by James Burrows.
+Every episode of the series was directed by James Burrows.